 |Fall or Spring Semester||3|

-The University Grenoble Alpes was founded in 1339 and now welcomes more than 60,000 students.
-Grenoble is one of the most soughtafter universities in France and has an international reputation for excellence.
+The University of Grenoble was founded in 1339 and now welcomes more than 60,000 students.
+Grenoble is one of the most sought after universities in France and has an international reputation for excellence.
+In January 2016, the University changed its name to Université Grenoble Alpes and continues to increase its reputation for innovation, diversity and research strength.
 The University occupies a splendid campus on the outskirts of Grenoble at Saint-Martin-d’Hères.
 Grenoble is regularly voted the most student-friendly city in France.

-Foreign students at the University are enrolled in the Centre Universitaire d’Études Françaises (CUEF).
+Foreign students learning French at the Université Grenoble Alpes are enrolled in the Centre Universitaire d’Études Françaises